Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

-In Fig. \ref{fig:aaonparas} (c) we illustrate the effect of $\theta_\mas$ on the image location when fixing $\delta\phi=\delta\theta=1^{\prime\prime}$.
+In Fig. \ref{fig:aaonparas} (c) we illustrate the effect of $\theta_\mas$ on the image location while fixing $\delta\phi=\delta\theta=1^{\prime\prime}$.
 It is seen that when $\theta_\mas$ approaches the spacetime rotation axis, both images are shifted to very close to the $\alpha$ axis too, which is consistent with the fact that both $\theta_{\te\pm}$ approach the $\hat{z}$ axis in Fig. \ref{fig:r0thetamonthetas} (b).
-When $\theta_\mas$ turns to $\pi/2$ however, the images do not approach zero $\beta$ but only some finite $\beta$ that is smaller than $\delta\theta$.
+When $\theta_\mas$ turns to $\pi/2$ however, the images do not approach zero $\beta$ but rather some finite $\beta$ that is smaller than $\delta\theta$.
 This is also in accord with the observation from Fig. \ref{fig:r0thetamonthetas} (b) that the $\theta_{\te\pm}$ approach only some middle values not close to either 0 or $\pi/2$.
 The more fundamental reason for these phenomena is simply that $\delta\theta$ is still non-zero in this case, i.e., the detector is still below the equatorial plane.
 In general, the apparent angle $\gamma_\pm\approx \sqrt{\alpha_\pm^2+\beta_\pm^2}$ in this figure is not changed much as $\theta_\mas$ varies, because in this case the total effective deflection given by Eq. \eqref{eq:totaldef} is not changed by a large factor.

-For the ranges of parameters considered in Fig. \ref{fig:aaonparas} (a) - (c), it is actually easy to verify that the critical situation for which $\hat{a}$'s effect becomes apparent is never reached.
+For the ranges of parameters considered in Fig. \ref{fig:aaonparas} (a) - (c), it is actually easy to verify that the critical situation in which the effect of $\hat{a}$ becomes significant is never reached.
 Therefore for these parameter ranges, in principle, we expect that the apparent angles can be well approximated by the results in Schwarzschild spacetime.
 There, when the source is located on the equatorial plane, the apparent angles against the lens-detector axis to the leading order are \cite{Xu:2021rld}

 where

 Here we have replaced the $\delta\phi$ in the Schwarzschild spacetime with the total deflection $\delta\eta$ in the Kerr spacetime, i.e., Eq. \eqref{eq:totaldef}.
 However, since the source now is not located on the equatorial plane, these images should be rotated on the celestial plane such that the trajectories are in the same plane as the source, lens and detector.
 The location of the source with the absence of the lens in Eq. \eqref{eq:ababsent} provides for the two images a rotation angle $\xi$ from the $+\hat{\alpha}$ axis on the celestial plane, i.e.,